9 Sources

 Source: New York Post

-A Meta spokesperson confirmed the restructuring, stating that "teams across Meta regularly restructure or implement changes to ensure they're in the best position to achieve their goals," adding that the company is working to find alternative opportunities for affected employees where possible
+In a statement, a Meta spokesperson confirmed that teams across the company regularly restructure to ensure they're positioned to achieve their goals, adding that the company is working to find other opportunities for affected employees where possible

 4